 The programme has been developed by University of Cambridge Professional and Continuing Education (PACE) and Cambridge University Hospitals in partnership with Wellcome Trust Sanger Institute, the European Bioinformatics Institute (EBI) and Wellcome Connecting Science.

-This is a part-time course designed to fit with the demands of full-time employment.
+This is a one-year, part-time course designed to fit with the demands of full-time employment.

 Aims of the programme